Independent auditor’s report

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.

 Basis for Qualified Opinion

 In common with many charitable organizations, Jhamtse Canada derives revenue from fundraising activities and public donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of Jhamtse Canada.
-Therefore, we were not able to determine whether any adjustments might be necessary to donation and fundraising revenues, net surplus and cash flows from operations for the years ended December 31, 2016 and December 31, 2015, current assets as at December 31, 2016 and 2015, and changes in capital as at January 1, 2016, December 31, 2016, and December 31, 2015.
-Our audit opinion on the financial statements for the period ended December 31, 2015 was modified accordingly because of possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to contribution and fundraising revenues, net surplus and cash flows from operations for the years ended December 31, 2017 and December 31, 2016, current assets as at December 31, 2017 and 2016, and changes in capital as at January 1, 2017, December 31, 2017, and December 31, 2016.
+Our audit opinion on the financial statements for the period ended December 31, 2016 was modified accordingly because of possible effects of this limitation in scope.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Jhamtse Canada as at December 31, 2016, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Jhamtse Canada as at December 31, 2017, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations

 Chartered Professional Accountants Licensed Public Accountants